South East Sussex

 • Long Man Inn The Street Wilmington BN26 5SQ Telephone(01323) 368525

 A Victorian building just yards from the A27 and in the shadow of Wendover Hill into which is carved the chalk figure of the Long Man, from which the pub takes its name.
 The premises did not re-open after the Covid pandemic, but was acquired by new owners and sensitively renovated, starting serving again in May 2023.
+The ales are served by gravity dispense, the handpulls are merely decorative.
 Etched windows feature the Long Man figure and there are prints of nearby landscapes along with three panels of local view postcards.
 There is a sunny front terrace for outside drinking and dining and whilst most of the interior is given over to tables and chairs but there is a “Locals' Snug” for bar hanging.
 There is efficient and friendly table service and good food is served.

 • Winchelsea